-- Mild local tenderness and/or bruising at the site of the injection, that usually gets better over the first few days. - Rarely, the local anaesthetic may spread causing some numbness and/or weakness in your legs, arms (for cervical) and other areas.
-If this happens, it is temporary and will quickly get better over minutes or hours. - The steroids can have different effects ranging from flushing, menstrual disturbances, weight gain, increase in blood sugar levels and worsening of mental health issues.
+- Mild local tenderness and/or bruising at the site of the injection, that usually gets better over the first few days. - The local anaesthetic may spread causing some numbress and/or weakness in the upper limb.
+If this happens, the effect is temporary and will quickly get better over minutes or hours. - The steroids can have varied effects ranging from flushing, menstrual disturbances, weight gain, increase in blood sugar levels and worsening of mental health issues.
 These effects are temporary and are more likely with repeated steroid injections. - Infection.
 This is rare.
-You should seek medical help if there is local warmth or redness over where you had the injection with tenderness.
+You should seek medical help if there is local warmth or redness where you had the injection injection with tenderness.
 Or if you feel hot and unwell.
-This may need antibiotic treatment. - There are important nerves in the spine, but serious nerve injury is very rare. - Injection treatments do not always work and may not help your pain. - ▶ (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
-This is very rare.
-If you get chest pain or breathlessness, you should get medical help straight away. - In rare circumstances, steroid use can damage your eyesight.
+This may need antibiotic treatment. - There are important nerves in the spine, but serious nerve injury is very rare. - Injection treatments do not always work and may not help your pain. - ▶ In rare circumstances, steroid use can damage your eyesight.
 You should report any new vision problems (such as blurred or distorted vision) to your doctor.